-- Ensuring that all the steel and steel parts delivered are the correct type and grade specified, e.g. steel plates and members are usually ASTM A36 steel, high strength bolts are the A325 type.
-This involves checking the Project Plans, shop drawings, the markings on the steel, and checking the paperwork that accompanies each steel shipment. - Verifying that each component has the correct dimension as shown on the approved shop drawings or required by the specifications.
-The sections on standard mill practices and structural shapes in the Manual of Steel Construction are excellent guides, see the references at the end of this chapter. - Ensuring that the structure is erected and assembled in strict accordance with the procedures described in the approved shop drawings, the Special Provisions and the Standard Specification.
-When material is delivered to the project an inspector should ensure that no steel components are bent, over-stressed, cut by acetylene torch, - Holes for connections are punched or drilled, never cut in with an acetylene torch or otherwise altered or slotted in an attempt to expedite the erection procedures; unless such alterations are approved by the Structure Designer or ADOT Bridge Group.
-This approval should be documented through the project's RFI process.
-Monitoring the erection process for safety and structural stability is very important. - Paying close attention to how connections are made in steel construction, connections are defined as the method by which two or more steel members are joined.
+- 1. Ensuring that all the steel and steel parts delivered are the correct type and grade specified (ex. steel plates and members are usually ASTM A36 steel, high strength bolts are the A325 type).
+This involves checking the Project Plans, shop drawings, and the markings on the steel (also checking the paperwork that accompanies each steel shipment). - 2.
+Verifying that each component has the correct dimension as shown on the approved shop drawings or required by the specifications.
+The sections on standard mill practices and structural shapes in the Manual of Steel Construction are excellent guides (see the references at the end of this chapter). - 3.
+Ensuring that the structure is erected and assembled in strict accordance with the procedures described in the approved shop drawings, the Special Provisions and the Standard Specification; especially that no components are bent, over-stressed, cut, punched, drilled, or otherwise damaged to expedite the erection procedures (unless approved by the Structure Designer or Bridge Group).
+Monitoring the erection process for safety and structural stability is important. - 4.
+Paying close attention to how connections are made.
+In steel construction, connections are defined as the method by which two or more steel members are joined.
 Connections are either welded, bolted, or pinned.
-In assembling a steel structure, the inspector must ensure proper connection installation.
-Most steel structures are designed to fail in the steel members where the steel will yield and warn people of the danger; breakaway posts are the exception.
+In assembling a steel structure, the Inspector must ensure proper connection installation.
+Most steel structures are designed to fail in the steel members where the steel will yield and warn people of the danger (breakaway post are the exception).
 Failures in a connection are highly undesirable.
 They are usually sudden and without warning.
-Proper inspection of field connections by the inspector will help to ensure that the structure will behave safely and predictably when placed in service.
+Proper inspection of field connections by the Inspector will help to ensure that the structure will behave safely and predictably when placed in service.

 These are the overall goals for the inspection of steel structures.
-The rest of this section describes in more detailed structural steel inspection procedures and the underlying engineering objectives.
+The rest of this section describes in more detail structural steel inspection procedures and the underlying engineering objectives.